MAKE AND TAKE: EATING WELL WHEN YOU’RE BUSY

 Your time is valuable and limited.
 Make sure you are eating healthy with a busy lifestyle, you want to maximize your training and nutrition game.
 For the greatest impact and to set yourself up for success, follow these key points.

-- PLAN: buy a journal and notebook and plan out your week.
+Buy a journal and notebook and plan out your week.
 Figure out what, where, when, and how you will spend your time.
 Take note of where you anticipate you will need extra fuel.
 Make sure that you always have an emergency snack at hand for those longer-than-usual commutes, meetings that run over time, or training sessions where add in those extra reps.

-- PREPARE: if you can, spend a few hours on the Sunday before your week starts and meal prep.
+If you can, spend a few hours on the Sunday before your week starts and meal prep.
 Make a few different balanced snacks and healthier meal options, so you are set up for a successful week.
 Buy yourself some great containers and organize your fridge so that you can grab your prepared food and run out the door!

-- EAT: eat when you are hungry.
+Eat when you are hungry.
 Avoid skipping meals and snacks because you do not have a healthy option available.
 If you are truly hungry, find the best alternative and enjoy the fuel that you have at hand.
 Do not stress over a less-than-perfect snack.
 Instead, fuel your body to the best of your ability and plan ahead next time.
 Any food is better than no food.

-- THRIVE: find a lifestyle diet plan that allows you to feel your best.
-When you eat the right balance of foods for your body you will literally glow…you will sparkle from the inside, out.
+Find a lifestyle diet plan that allows you to feel your best.
+When you eat the right balance of foods for your body you will literally glow… you will sparkle from the inside, out.
 All of our bodies are unique and deserve the best that we can put in it.
 Take care of your body by developing an awesome and sustainable nutrition game and you will thrive in life.
 Your brain will have enough fuel to be a rockstar in your career and your bod will have the best energy, so you can be a badass in the gym, at the box, or on the mat.
 Listen to your body’s needs and give it what it is asking for before it starts yelling.

-- TRACK: keep track of the recipes that you create and enjoy!
+Keep track of the recipes that you create and enjoy!
 Once you have a formula like the chia pudding, you can start experimenting by adding in different spices or superfoods and changing up the ingredients.
 The fun part about meal prepping is that you can create the foods you love.
 This is also a great tool to track how the food you eat makes you feel to make sure you are putting the right foods into your body.
 When in doubt, the great wide web has many blogs that are brimming with healthy, quick and tasty recipes.